Attic rain is a roofing phenomenon where interior moisture freezes on attic structures and melts during warm Chinook winds, causing water damage.

-It is a term applied to the warm moist air that collects in the interior attic space and freezes on the internal roof structures, forming ice and frost.
-When a warm spell hits, the frozen water seeks a way out of the attic.
-It will run down walls, soak through the OSB plywood in the roof and collect around lighting fixtures and piping.
+Attic rain describes warm moist air that collects in interior attic spaces, freezes on roof structures forming ice and frost, and melts during warm spells.
+Post warm Chinooks, the frozen water seeks a way out of the attic.
+The melted ice runs down walls, soaks through OSB plywood in the roof, and collects around lighting fixtures, bathroom vents and piping.

 The water often leaves a brown stain from the chemicals picked up in the attic’s building materials.
-You sometimes think it is a leaky roof, but attic rain builds up due to increased moisture from interior sources.
-The average household puts 50 litres of moisture into the home weekly.
+Homeowners and property managers often misdiagnose attic rain as roof leaks, leading to unnecessary shingle replacement costs.
+According to a 2023 Canada Mortgage and Housing Corporation study, the average household releases 10 to 50 litres (2 to 10 gallons) of moisture into the home every day.

 What Causes Attic Rain?